CumulusNetworks/docs/content/cumulus-linux-510/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 | **Encapsulation** | 802.3, UDPv4, or UDPv6 | 802.3 | UDPv4 or UDPv6 |
 | **Transmission** | Unicast and Multicast  | Multicast | Unicast |
 | **Supported Clock Types** | Boundary Clock  | Boundary Clock | Boundary Clock |

-ITU 8275-1 and ITU 8275-2  are Telecom profiles.
-You can use the PTP Telecom profiles for phase distribution in networks that have full timing support and time distribution in networks that have partial timing support.
-While ITU 8275-1 uses 802.3 encapsulation, ITU 8275-2 uses unicast.
-When you use a Telecom profile, PTP uses the Alternate Best Master Clock Algorithm(BMCA), which provides the following functionality over the regular BMCA:
-- Supports Master Only capability.
-- Allows multiple Grand Masters to be active simultaneously.
-- Supports local-priority capability to manually engineer synchronization network.

 {{%notice note%}}
 - You cannot modify the predefined profiles.
 If you want to set a parameter to a different value in a predefined profile, you need to create a custom profile.
 You can modify a custom profile within the range applicable to the profile type.